Sebaristoteles/citeR/readme.md

 # citeR

 This R-function creates a .bib-file that includes the citations from all the packages that you have used in a project.
 The input can be a file or folder.
-The function will use all R-files and Rmd-files and extract the
+The function will use all R-files and Rmd-files and extract the used packages

 You __must__ specify
 - the _input_

 You __can__ specify
 - the _output_ file location and name
-- a vector of packagaes to _exclude_
+- a vector of packages to _exclude_

 ```R